All humanity is one undivided and indivisible family.

 • Persistent Divides:

-• Tribalism and Nationalism: Deep-rooted tendencies to prioritize one’s group or nation remain powerful, divisive forces, evident in ongoing global conflicts fueled by nationalist sentiment.
+• Tribalism and Nationalism: Deep-rooted tendencies to prioritize one's group or nation remain powerful, divisive forces, as evidenced by ongoing global conflicts fueled by nationalist sentiment.

 • Economic Disparities: Persistent global wealth inequality continues to spark debate, fuel resentment, and make the idea of a unified family seem distant to many.